Apply for a temporary events notice

-A Temporary Event notice can be used to authorise licensable activities at a premises provided that no more than 499 people will be on the premises at any one time during the event.
+A temporary event notice (TEN) can be used for licensable activities at a premises provided that no more than 499 people will be on the premises at any one time during the event.
 For larger events you will need to apply for a premises licence.

 Will tacit consent apply?

 Yes.
 We have a target completion period of 14 days for this notice.
 This means if you have not heard from us by the end of this period you can act as though your application is granted.We aim to acknowledge your application and to begin processing it within this period.

 This form will guide you through applying for a TEN.